 IMACS is working diligently to bring these courses online as quickly as possible.
 Currently,

-the first four courses are available, and the fifth will be
+the first five courses are available, and the sixth will be

 To experience EMF through interactive sample pages, click on the Sample Content box in the left margin of this page.